Have you ever wondered if would be possible to take your family’s health care into your own hands?

 What would it be like if healing yourself and your family was as easy as picking plants right around your house and using them to help keep you healthy?

 Well, over the past several years, my husband John and I have been doing just that.
 We’ve been building our herbal knowledge one experience at a time.
 As our relationship with the green world grows, we find we rarely visit doctors.
 It’s been an empowering and inspiring journey, and I am absolutely delighted by this opportunity to share some if it with you, and help you to build your own family herbal medicine chest.

-Yarrow, Achillea millefolium, plant grows in fields, on the edges of woods, and along the roadsides.
+Yarrow (Achillea millefolium) grows in fields, on the edges of woods, and along the roadsides.
 It is a very fine garden herb, easy to start from seed.
-Yarrow has lacey, fern-like leaves and white to pink aromatic flowers with gold centers that shimmer in the moonlight.
+Yarrow has lacy, fern-like leaves and white to pink aromatic flowers with gold centers that shimmer in the moonlight.